particle-iot/docs/src/content/reference/device-os/firmware.md

 The `serialEvent` functions are called in between calls to the application `loop()`.
 This means that if `loop()` runs for a long time due to `delay()` calls or other blocking calls the serial buffer might become full between subsequent calls to `serialEvent` and serial characters might be lost.
 Avoid long `delay()` calls in your application if using `serialEvent`.

 Since `serialEvent` functions are an extension of the application loop, it is ok to call any functions that you would also call from `loop()`.
+Because of this, there is little advantage to using serial events over just reading serial from loop().

 ```cpp
 // EXAMPLE - echo all characters typed over serial